PureBhaktiArchive/archive-web-app/README.md

 CI/CD runs using GitHub Actions.
 The workflows are in [`.github/workflows`](.github/workflows) folder.

-- The `pull-request-check-suite` workflow lints, builds and tests all the touched sub-projects in a pull request.
+- The `pull-request-check-suite` workflow tests all the touched sub-projects in a pull request.